-(While a “plant-based” focusses primarily on eating a diet rich in plant-based foods, there is no set definition.
+While a “plant-based” focuses primarily on eating a diet rich in plant-based foods, there is no set definition.
 So this way of eating may look slightly different for each person.
-You’ll find a range of recipe ideas below which are completely plant-based (vegan), and where animal products are found, suggestion vegan modifications are provided.)
+You’ll find a range of recipe ideas below which are completely plant-based (vegan), and where animal products are found, suggestion vegan modifications are provided.

 Starchy vegetables such as potatoes, sweet potatoes, parsnips, pumpkin, corn and peas are true carriers of flavour.
 These are some of the most versatile vegetables to cook with as they lend themselves to various cooking methods from boiling, roasting and grilling to mashing and puréeing.
 These vegetables verge on the side of a sweet flavour, which makes them excellent to pair with strong, earthy and astringent flavours.
 Potato or pumpkin are particularly great vegetables to cook with herbs and spices, as a way to encourage kids (or sceptical adults) to try new flavours without overwhelming the palate.